puppetlabs-toy-chest/puppetlabs-opennebula/README.markdown

 This class should be included on nodes that are designed to run virtual machines for the OpenNebula cluster.

+You have to specify a controller for the node to peer with.

 #### Examples

 Basic example:

     class { "opennebula::node":
+      controller => "one1.mydomain.com",
     }

 ### opennebula::econe